FusionCache/docs/docs/indexes.md

 ## Performance
-Indexes increase store, delete and update because the index has to be managed, but it will dramatically reduce search time.
+Indexes increase store, delete and update latency because indexes have to be managed, but it reduces search time.

-For example, a cache with only 500,000 key-value objects.
-We do a `FIND` for a `key`, we can compare the query metrics with `key` indexed and not indexed.
+For example, we a cache with only 500,000 key-value objects.
+We do a `FIND` for a `key`:

 ```json